maruxan/training-resume/README.md

 # React Training Program Resume

-Checkout what I've been working on during the React Training Program.
+Check out what I've been working on during the React Training Program.

 ## Tools